 Expats living and working in Bulgaria are given access to free or subsidised healthcare through the Bulgarian public health insurance system.
 Contributing to this system is compulsory for all residents in Bulgaria.
 When granted a residence permit, foreigners contribute to their health insurance through their Bulgarian social security number.

-Many retirees are not eligible for public health insurance.
+Many expat retirees are not covered by compulsory health insurance plans.
 They must secure private insurance to ensure that their healthcare needs are covered.

 Pharmacies in Bulgaria

-Pharmacies can easily be found in Bulgaria’s urban centres, and some hospitals also have a pharmacy attached.
-Some 24-hour pharmacies are available in larger cities such as Sofia.
+Expats can easily find pharmacies in Bulgaria's urban centres, and some hospitals also have a pharmacy attached.
+Some 24-hour pharmacies are available in larger cities such as Sofia and Plovdiv.

-Many prescription medicines can be bought over the counter.
+Expats can buy many prescription medicines over the counter and have their prescriptions from other EU countries filled in a Bulgarian pharmacy.
 Pharmaceuticals in Bulgaria are relatively cheaper compared to the prices in other European countries.
-As brand names change from country to country, it is advisable that expats take note of the generic names of their medications.
+As brand names change from country to country, expats should take note of the generic names of their medications.

 Health risks in Bulgaria